Billbrockbank/Teams-Planner-Timeline-Tab/README.md

 - Filter by Task bucket in Planner.
 - Refresh Planner Tasks then re-rending with the selected filter settings.
-- Caching Planner Task and filter settings in the browswer session Storage.
+- Caches Planner Task and filter settings in the browser session Storage.
 - Callout on tasks for more details. **Insert IMAGE HERE**
 ---